Back to journal

 moonshotai/kimi-k2.6

 Designs the response structure, implementation path, and product-level tradeoffs.
+Produces the skeleton the rest of the council builds from.

 Long-context scout